jrihon/thesis/lib/layout.typ

       // header does not call for its information.
       //
       // => We need to figure out where the subsection is located on the page, queried by the (x,y) coordinates of the subsection heading.
-      //  We then define a cut-off value to include the current or the next subsection when instantiating the header.
+      //  We then define a cut-off value (y : 100pt) to include the current or the next subsection when instantiating the header.
       //
       //